The Grisly Impact of Oil on the Environment

 How to Clean the Oil or Prevent this Happening?

-Boats can scrape some of the oil off the surface but it can still take months or even years to do an extensive and thorough clean up; even then, it isn’t always effective.
-The short term impacts oil spills can have on the future include mortality in animals and marine life and long term effects, as stated previously, will be a significant reduction in animals ability to reproduce and survive.
+While boats can scrape some of the oil off the surface, it can still take months or even years to do an extensive and thorough clean up; even then, it isn’t always effective.
+The impacts oil spills can have on the future of marine ecosystems include higher mortality in animals and marine life and a significant reduction in animals ability to reproduce and survive.

 So ensuring there are less oil spills is a huge priority.
 In my opinion we must take action and warn future generations about the impact oil spills have on our environment.
 Individuals could get involved in multiple ways, such as protesting, writing to government officials to express your want to help reduce our dependence on oil, and by investing money in renewable energy projects instead of oil industries.